In the largest Afghan enclave in the US, frustration, heartbreak and 'a sense of mourning' - KESQ

 Mazar-i-Sharif, the most important city in the north of Afghanistan, fell to the Taliban Saturday after government forces suddenly left the city and headed toward the Uzbekistan border, according to sources in the city.

-The fall of Mazar-i-Sharif, the capital of Balkh province, means the Taliban now control 22 provincial capitals.
-Only two major cities — Kabul and Jalalabad — remain in the government’s control.
+The fall of Mazar-i-Sharif, the capital of Balkh province, and Qalat, the capital of Zabul province, means the Taliban now control 25 provincial capitals.
+Only two major cities — Kabul and Jalalabad — remain in the Afghan government’s control.

 In Washington, President Joe Biden has defended his decision to end the war in Afghanistan, insisting no amount of sustained American presence there could resolve the country’s problems.

-Note: Correction: An earlier version of this story gave the incorrect number of additional troops being deployed to Afghanistan.
-That number is 1,000.